Why is hayward field important to the university of oregon?

 The design team initially sought to preserve Hayward Field’s landmark east grandstand.
 Because of numerous factors—a failing structure, noncompliance with the Americans with Disabilities Act, tight seating, obstructed sightlines, and virtually no amenities—they asked, “What would Bowerman do?”
 While no one can know that for sure, it was a unanimous conclusion to look to the future and take a bold, innovative approach.

-Plans call for elements of the grandstand to be incorporated into the new facility to preserve the rich heritage of the original stadium through stories in exhibits and graphics.
+Elements of the grandstand have been incorporated into the new facility to preserve the rich heritage of the original stadium through stories in exhibits and graphics.

 What happens to Powell Plaza?